Great Firewall

+Terminology

 The term Great Firewall of China is a combination of the word firewall with the Great Wall of China.
 The phrase "Great Firewall of China" was first used in print by Australian sinologist Geremie Barmé in 1997.
+A year earlier, a CNN report from Beijing described how Chinese authorities were repurposing firewall technology to filter incoming information, quoting technology consultant Stephen Guerin of Redfish Group as saying they were "looking at firewall devices, which are originally designed from keeping people out of a network or a computer system" and "trying to turn that around and filter out the system coming in."

 History

 A favorite saying of Deng Xiaoping's in the early 1980s, "If you open the window, both fresh air and flies will be blown in", is considered to be the political and ideological basis of the GFW Project.
-The saying is related to a period of the economic reform of China that became known as the "socialist market economy".
+The saying is related the period of reform and opening up that led to the establishment of the socialist market economy.
 Superseding the political ideologies of the Cultural Revolution, the reform led China towards a market economy and opened up the market for foreign investors.
 Nonetheless, despite the economic freedom, values and political ideas of the Chinese Communist Party (CCP) have had to be protected by "swatting flies" of other unwanted ideologies.

 The internet in China arrived in 1994, as the inevitable consequence of and supporting tool for a "socialist market economy".
 Gradually, while Internet availability has been increasing, the Internet has become a common communication platform and tool for trading information.

 The Chinese government's control over the Internet began in 1996 when Premier Li Peng signed State Council Order No. 195, issuing the "Interim Regulations on the Management of International Networking of Computer Information Networks".
-Article 6 of the Regulations states: "Computer information networks that directly connect to the international network must use the international entry and exit channels provided by the Ministry of Posts and Telecommunications’ national public telecommunications network.
+Article 6 of the Regulations states: "Computer information networks that directly connect to the international network must use the international entry and exit channels provided by the Ministry of Posts and Telecommunications' national public telecommunications network.
 No unit or individual may establish or use other channels to connect to the international network on their own."
 This regulation was later widely used to punish "climbing over the firewall".